Who is my advisor?

 How do I view my wait-listed courses?

-You can view the courses for which you are waitlisted and your status on your MyGS home page.
-When a seat becomes available, you only have TEN HOURS to accept or cancel.
-If you do not accept within the ten (10) hours, you will be deleted from the waitlist.
+You can view the courses for which you are waitlisted and your status on your My.GeorgiaSouthern portal home page.
+When a seat becomes available, you only have 12 hours to accept or cancel.
+If you do not accept within the 12 hours, you will be deleted from the waitlist.
 If you run into problems, please contact the Office of the Registrar!

 Why can I only sign-up for 12 to 14 hours in WINGS?